oktadev/okta-blog/_source/_posts/2022-05-13-express-prisma-and-tailwindcss.md

 }
 ```

-This will tell tailwindcss where to find the classes that you used in your application.
+This will tell Tailwind CSS where to find the classes that you used in your application.
 In this case, you want tailwind to look in `.pug` files located in your `views` directory.
-Tailwindcss is extremely extensible as you can see by the `theme` and `plugins` settings in the configuration object.
-A deep dive into this is out of the scope of this article but I encourage you to look into tailwindcss's site for more information.
+Tailwind CSS is extremely extensible as you can see by the `theme` and `plugins` settings in the configuration object.
+A deep dive into this is out of the scope of this article but I encourage you to look into Tailwind CSS's site for more information.

 ### Use Prisma to create your database